Cragdoo/vninja/content/post/vSphere-VCSA-6.5u2-to-6.7u1-Update-Issues.md

 title: "vSphere VCSA 6.5 Update 2 to 6.7 Update 1 Upgrade Issues"

-description: "Now that vSphere 6.7 Update 1has been released, I jumped at upgrading one of my lab environments from 6.5 Update 2 (which was not a supported upgrade path until 6.7 Update 1), and I pretty much immediately ran into issues. "
+description: "Now that vSphere 6.7 Update 1 has been released, I jumped at upgrading one of my lab environments from 6.5 Update 2 (which was not a supported upgrade path until 6.7 Update 1), and I pretty much immediately ran into issues. "

 FeaturedImage: "https://vninja.net/img/vcsa-upgrade-error.png"